dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/normalized-image-result-item.md

 ### getLocation

-Gets the quadrilateral from which you get the normalized image result item.
+Returns the [Quadrilateral]({{ site.dcv_android_api }}core/basic-structures/quadrilateral.html) that represents the location of the normalized image within the original image or frame.

 ```java
 Quadrilateral getLocation();